What’s the secret to good posture? It’s all in the way you hold yourself.

 Release your hip flexors

-One of the main reasons for poor posture, or an inability to hold good posture, is tight hip flexors – these are tiny ligaments situated on the front of the hips.
-When we sit for long periods these can become shortened and pull on the pelvis, affecting our posture.
+One of the main reasons for poor posture, or an inability to hold good posture, is tight hip flexors – these are a group of muscles towards the front of the hips near the top of the thighs.
+When we sit for long periods, these can become shortened and pull on the pelvis, affecting our posture.
 Doing pelvic tilts every day is a great way to prevent this.

 Lie on your back with your knees bent and feet flat on the floor, with your arms by your sides and palms facing down.Keep your spine in neutral, i.e. in line with your hips and shoulders and not arched.